alekssadowski95/FreeCAD-Beginner-Assistant/README.md

 # FreeCAD Beginner Assistant (FreeCAD Addon)

 The FreeCAD Beginner Assistant analyses a FreeCAD FCStd File containing at least one Part Design Body and gives realtime or asynchronous recommendations/hints, based on best practices, on what was done well and what can be improved.
-Aims to increase the quality of community-created Part Design models.
-This project is related to the FreeCAD-Tutorial-Generator and the FCViewer Platform and adds to the ecosystem of learning resources for Beginner FreeCAD Users.

 ## Description
 * Currently a Hello World Example